 Renewing Your Certified Professional Home Builder of Georgia (CPHB) Designation

 All CPHB renewals are due on the first of the month.
-Renewal packets are sent two months prior to your certification anniversary date.
+Renewal packets are sent prior to your certification anniversary date.
 Failure to renew will result in immediate termination from the CPHB program on the first of the month.
 All CPHBs who extend beyond their renewal date for any reason will be assessed a $25 fee for each month they remain in the renewal process after their anniversary date.

 If you have questions regarding the renewal process, please contact Valerie Siegel at 678-775-1469.